bdw429s/LaunchDarklyColdBoxExample/README.md

 The following flags are defined in the JSON:

 ### `activate-cool`
-When enabled, this flag will change the default iamge on the home page.
-Edit line 25 of the JSON from
+When enabled, this boolean flag will change the default image on the home page.
+Edit line 25 of `/config/flag-data.json` from
 ```js
 "on": false,
 ```